collier-jo/bookmark_manager/README.md

 So that add new bookmarks,
 I want add to the bookmarks list via a form.

+As a user
+So I can store bookmark data for later retrieval
+I want to add a bookmark to Bookmark Manager

+3.

 # Domain Model #

 Object      | Message